djpeacher/djpeacher.com/content/now.md

 - The Walking Dead (again)
 - Attack on Titan: The Final Season
 - Survivor ~~1~~ 2 3 4 5 6 7 8 9 10 11 12 13 14 15 ~~16~~ ~~17~~ 18 19 20 ~~21~~ ~~22~~ 23 24 ~~25~~ 26 ~~27~~ 28 ~~29~~ 30 31 ~~32~~ 33 ~~34~~ 35 36 ~~37~~ 38 39 40 ~~41~~ ~~42~~
+- Obi-Wan Kenobi
+- The Book of Boba Fett

 ## Playing {{< twa video-game >}}